 Create a Capsule Wardrobe On a Budget

-As I mentioned above there are few reasons for spending less for ourselves, I get you I am one of you ladies.
+As I mentioned above there are a few reasons for spending less for ourselves, I get you I am one of you ladies.
 As much as I am trying to live life more sustainably sometimes I find it hard to get what I want.
 I don’t want to go back to buying what I don’t like that much.
-I decided to buy items what I really like and it lasts.
-My Zara trenchcoat is already 7 years old and looks like new.
-So why not to look around and create the wardrobe what suits us with the budget in mind.
+I decided to buy items that I really like and it lasts.
+My Zara trenchcoat is already 7 years old and looks new.
+So why not look around and create the wardrobe that suits us with the budget in mind.

-When you shop with the tight budget in mind you should shop with the strict rules.
+When you shop with a tight budget in mind you should shop with strict rules.

 - Don’t buy anything that is only close to what you really want.